MicrosoftDocs/power-automate-docs/articles/process-mining-alm-rebind-with-comp-same-wkspace.md

     :::image type="content" source="media/process-mining-alm-rebind-with-comp/new-workspace-same-with.png" alt-text="Screenshot of selecting a new workspace for your process with a different report name from your previous report.":::

-1. (If you didn't do step 3) Attach a custom Power BI workspace to the process:
+1. (If you didn't newly import the process) Attach a custom Power BI workspace to the process:
     1. Go to the process details page for the process.
     1. On the **Details** card, select **Edit**.
     1. From the **Power BI workspace (optional)** dropdown menu, select your **WkSpace A** Power BI workspace.